 A casting director’s job is to find the best available talent for a particular project.
 It goes without saying that when a casting director reads a script, they formulate an opinion of who their idyllic person would be to fill each role.
 They undoubtedly make lists and are open to options, but in most cases, your team of agents and/or managers will spend the bulk of their time trying to change minds.

-Per the LA Times, there were 409 original scripted series made available for consumption in 2015.
-That number is almost double what the number was just six years prior.
-Original scripted content has exploded with the availability of over-the-top content offerings from Amazon, Hulu, Netflix and more.
+Per the LA Times, there were 532 original scripted series made available for consumption in 2019.
+That number is more than double what the number was just six years prior.
+Original scripted content has exploded with the availability of over-the-top content offerings from Amazon, Hulu, Netflix, Disney+ and more.

 Why does this matter?